Nonparametric maximum likelihood methods for binary response models with random coefficients: Computational Details

 \section{Computational Details}

 All of the figures and tables presented here can be reproduced in the R language, \citeasnoun{R}, with code provided by the second author.
-Full algorithmic details and documentation are available in the R package {\tt{RCBR}}, of \citeasnoun{RCBR}, which in turn relies upon the R packages {\tt{REBayes}} and {\tt{Rmosek}} of \citeasnoun{REBayes} and \citeasnoun{Rmosek}.
+Full algorithmic details and documentation are available in the R package {\tt{RCBR}}, of \citeasnoun{RCBR}, which in turn relies upon the R packages {\tt{REBayes}} and {\tt{Rmosek}} of \citeasnoun{REBayes} and \citeasnoun{Rmosek} respectively, and the Mosek Optimization Suite of \citeasnoun{Mosek}.